LambdaSharp/LambdaSharpTool/src/DocFx/cli/Tool-NewBucket.md

 ---
 # Create New Public S3 Bucket

-The `new bucket` command is used to create a new public S3 bucket for sharing λ# modules.
+The `new bucket` command is used to create a new public S3 bucket for sharing LambdaSharp modules.
 The bucket is configured to be publicly accessible, but requires the [requester to pay](https://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html) for all data transfer.
-This ensures that the owner of the S3 bucket only pays for the storage of shared λ# modules.
+This ensures that the owner of the S3 bucket only pays for the storage of shared LambdaSharp modules.

 ## Arguments